dr-you-group/CLEAR-CARD/README.md

 # CLEAR-CARD
-**Citation Landscape Explorer for Analysis & Research In Cardiology Domains**
+**Citation Landscape Explorer for Analysis of Research In Cardiology Domains**

 > Query, schedule, and visualize large-scale bibliometrics with a reproducible, job-driven pipeline